zenvin-dev/UnitySettingsFramework/README.md

 ```

 ## 5. Automatically spawning UI for registered Settings
-The Framewok does not provide a way to do this, but it has a tool to help:
+The Framework does not provide a way to do this, but it has a tool to help:
 \
 `Zenvin.Settings.UI.SettingControlCollection`
 \